slyh/Cities2-TrafficLightsEnhancement/README.md

 > [!WARNING]
 > These modifications are highly experimental.
 Your game may crash more frequently, and your save files could be corrupted.

+Feel free to submit translations on [Crowdin](https://crowdin.com/project/Cities2-TrafficLightsEnhancement), your contributions are appreciated.

 ## Installation

 1. If you already have BepInEx 5 or BepInEx 6 installed, proceed to step 4